Shadi-Shwiyat/holbertonschool-web_front_end/flexbox/README.md

     Under that comment section, add a new selector targeting the row class inside the section-services class
     - Property: flex-wrap, Value: wrap
-4. #### Playing around with the spacing between flex service items
+4. #### Playing around with the spacing between flex service items Using the files from the previous task for this task:

+    In 4-styles.css file, within the Grid section

+    - In .col-1-3 selector
+        - Replace the current width with calc((100% / 3) - 2rem)
+    - In .col-1-2 selector
+        - Replace the current width with calc((100% / 2) - 2rem)
+    - In [class*='col-']
+        - Remove the padding declaration
+        - Set Property: margin to 1rem
+    - In ul.row declaration
+        - Replace the current margin with -1rem
 5. #### Flexify the header
 6. #### Flexify the navbar
 7. #### Align center logo and navbar